International Students at Grand Canyon University

 As an International Student

-• "Income" is not limited to wages paid to you in cash, but may also include the portion of your scholarship, fellowship or assistantship that is applied to your housing and/or meal expenses.
-The portion applied to your tuition fees, books and supplies is generally not considered income.
+- "Income" is not limited to wages paid to you in cash, but may also include the portion of your scholarship, fellowship or assistantship that is applied to your housing and/or meal expenses.
+The portion applied to your tuition fees, books, course materials, supplies and equipment are generally not considered income.

 Your Options